Interest-only Mortgage Calculator

 The first calculator is a basic tool which shows monthly principal and interest payments and presumes the same interest rate for both loans.
 The calculator in the second tab allows you to set separate interest rates for each loan type and also allows you to input other estimated costs associated with homeownership including PMI, homeowners insurance, property taxes and HOA fees.

-Current Seattle mortgage rates are published under the calculator in an interactive table which allows you to quickly compare loan payments for multiple loan types using real market data.
+Current Cambridge mortgage rates are published under the calculator in an interactive table which allows you to quickly compare loan payments for multiple loan types using real market data.

 Thinking about getting an interest-only home loan?
 Use this free interest-only mortgage calculator to estimate your monthly loan payments for IO and amortizing payments side-by-side.